patdel0/auth-challenge/Issues.md

 ### Explanation

-The test is expected a signed cookie.
+The test is expecting a signed cookie.

 ### Solution